NandhiyaN/aceest-fitness-gym-devops/README.md

-# ACEest Fitness & Gym Management
+# ACEest Fitness & Gym – DevOps CI/CD Pipeline

 A Flask-based web application developed for **ACEest Fitness & Gym** as part of a DevOps assignment.
-This project modernizes the latest provided Python-based ACEest version into a web-based system and demonstrates a practical DevOps workflow using **GitHub, Pytest, Docker, Jenkins, and GitHub Actions**.
+This project demonstrates the implementation of a complete DevOps CI/CD pipeline for a Flask-based fitness application.
+The pipeline automates code integration, testing, quality analysis, containerization, and deployment using industry-standard tools.

 ---